AmmarAloufy/test1/README.md

 # Adhan  :mosque:
-It is a Windows application that lets you know the prayer times and reminds you of them , it like widget screen in phone.
+It is a Windows application linked to timesprayer site that lets you know the prayer times and reminds you of them , it like widget screen in phone.

 ## Key Features: :key: